-For eligible employees, the school contributes to the Teachers' Pension Agency, a superannuation scheme which provides benefits based on final pensionable salary.
+Until it withdrew from the Teachers' Pension Scheme in August 2022, the school contributed to the Teachers' Pension Agency, a superannuation scheme which provides benefits based on final pensionable salary.

-There is also a group contributory scheme for non-teaching staff, with the contribution rates set by the school.
+There is also a group contributory scheme for non-teaching staff, with the contribution rates set by the school,

-The pension costs charged in the accounts represent the amount of contributions payable to the schemes in respect of the accounting period.
+The pension costs charged in the accounts represents the amount of contributions payable to the schemes in respect of the accounting period.